 Recipe FAQ’s

-Either works, though yellow cornmeal gives a richer color and classic cornbread flavor.
+Either works, but yellow cornmeal gives a richer color and that classic cornbread flavor.
+Yellow cornmeal is also slightly sweeter, which pairs well with the buttery, slightly tangy taste of the cornbread recipe.

 Cornbread Recipe